IBM/zopeneditor-sample/README-VSCODE.md

 HLQ.SAMPLE.SYSDEBUG
 ```

-Once the datasets are created, upload the sample files to the appropriate datasets.
+Once the data sets are created, upload the sample files to the appropriate data sets.
 Replace the username with your name.

-- For the COBOL and COPYBOOK PDS members, simply use `Create New Member` option by doing right click on the Dataset to create files in MVS dataset:
+- For the COBOL and COPYBOOK PDS members, simply use `Create New Member` option by doing right click on the data set to create files in MVS data set:
   - Create `SAM1` and `SAM2` members to `USER1.SAMPLE.COBOL` \
   - Create `CUSTCOPY`, `SAM2PARM`, `TRANREC` members to `USER1.SAMPLE.COPYLIB`
-* Also You need to manually copy the editor window contents of the local files and paste into the newly created Members of MVS Datasets.(_Note: No Drag & Dropp Support to upload files in MVS Datasets from Local File system nut may be in future deliverables_)
+  - You also need to manually copy the editor window contents of the local files and paste into the newly created Members of MVS data sets.(_Note: No Drag & Dropp Support to upload files in MVS data sets from Local File system nut may be in future deliverables_)
 - For sequential files, use this Zowe CLI upload command:
-  - `zowe files ul ftds "SAMPLE.CUSTFILE" "USER1.SAMPLE.CUSTFILE"`
+  - `zowe files ul ftds "RESOURCES/SAMPLE.CUSTFILE" "USER1.SAMPLE.CUSTFILE"`
-  - `zowe files ul ftds "SAMPLE.TRANFILE" "USER1.SAMPLE.TRANFILE"`
+  - `zowe files ul ftds "RESOURCES/SAMPLE.TRANFILE" "USER1.SAMPLE.TRANFILE"`

-Once uploaded, click on the COBOL dataset members to open them in the editor.
+Once uploaded, click on the COBOL data set members to open them in the editor.
 You see that the extension recognises file as COBOL based on the files.associations preferences we defined earlier.
 Based on those settings the editor is now using COBOL syntax highlight as well as provided all the other language server features that we had explored earlier.
-Making changes and saving will write back to the MVS dataset member directly.
+Making changes and saving will write back to the MVS data set member directly.

-Before executing the `RUN.jcl` that contains the COMPILE, LINK, and RUN steps for our program you need to adjust the dataset names again.
+Before executing the `RUN.jcl` that contains the COMPILE, LINK, and RUN steps for our program you need to adjust the data set names again.

 - Click `RUN.jcl` in the File view to open it in the editor.
 - Perform the same modification to the `HLQ` symbolic, replacing `TSOUSER` with the same value used previously.